Solar

 that creates

-the 3D position plot (discussed in the next section).
+a 3D Sun and Moon position plot (discussed in the next section).

 .

-A 3D plot appears, graphing Sun and Moon altitude vs azimuth vs simulation minute 0 - 1439.
+Select the number of days to show and a 3D plot appears, graphing Sun and Moon altitude vs azimuth vs simulation minute (0 - 1439).

 Solar and Lunar Eclipses